 Celebrating our European travel network through food

 While Stena Line continue to sail safe on many routes, travelling isn’t on the agenda yet for all.
-To celebrate some comforts that can be enjoyed at home and for something to look forward to experiencing in person, we’ve put together a list of tasty delicacies from some of our European sailing destinations.
+To celebrate some comforts that can be enjoyed at home and for something to look forward to experiencing in person, we’ve put together a list of tasty treats from some of our European sailing destinations.

 If you can’t sail to with us from Harwich, create a stay-cation and a taste of England with your own DIY afternoon tea!